pypeit/PypeIt/doc/installing.rst

 Additional Data and the PypeIt Cache
 ====================================

-To limit disk-space required for installation, most of PypeIt's static data files are either not kept in the GitHub repository or distributed via `pip`_.
+To limit the disk-space required for installation, most of PypeIt's static data files are either not kept in the GitHub repository or distributed via `pip`_.
 PypeIt uses the generalized cache system `provided by Astropy
 <https://docs.astropy.org/en/stable/utils/data.html>`__ to interface with the